raphael-proust/OGL-SRD5/pages/16.magic/default.md

 * “Stream” produces 1 gallon of water.
 * “Fountain” produces 5 gallons of water.
-* “Geyser” produces 30 gallons of water that gushes forth in a geyser 9m long and 1 foot wide.
+* “Geyser” produces 30 gallons of water that gushes forth in a geyser 9m long and 30cm wide.
 As a bonus action while holding the decanter, you can aim the geyser at a creature you can see within 9m of you.
 The target must succeed on a DC 13 Strength saving throw or take 1d4 bludgeoning damage and fall prone.
 Instead of a creature, you can target an object that isn’t being worn or carried and that weighs no more than 100kg.
 The object is either knocked over or pushed up to 4.5m away from you.

 #### Deck of Illusions